THE 2023 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW FULL.

 Group Meetings (Number and Amount in Hands of Your Group)

-Retreat 3 – Intensive Training Week – July 2023
+Retreat 3 – Intensive Training Week – April 2025

-Between Retreats – July 2023 – October 2023
+Between Retreats – April 2025 – July 2025

-Online Meetings Once a Month (1 hour)
+Group Online Meetings with Mark (1 hour)

 Practicum and Teaching Video (of you doing your practicum – roughly 10 minutes of teaching a meditation topic followed by a 5 minute Q&A)